 Eat & Drink

-Treat yourself to a Mint Julep or an Old Fashioned at the Brown Hotel before ordering up Louisville’s Official Sandwich – the world famous Original Hot Brown.
+Treat yourself to a Mint Julep or an Old Fashioned at the Brown Hotel before ordering Louisville’s Official Sandwich – the world-famous Original Hot Brown.
 It was created at the hotel in the 1920s, has been a fixture on the menu ever since and has inspired other versions across the state.

 For elevated views and cuisine, go to 8UP Elevated Drinkery & Kitchen.
 Louisville’s first open-air rooftop bar and restaurant is located on the 8th floor of the Hilton Garden Inn Downtown.
 The historic Seelbach Hotel has a breakfast spot, Gatsby’s on Fourth, named in homage to one of the hotel’s many famous guests, F. Scott Fitzgerald, and the Old Seelbach Bar conjures an opulent, early 1900s vibe worthy of Jay Gatsby himself.

 Theater Square is home to several dining options.
-Enjoy specialty cocktails, like the Oliver Lewis Old Fashioned, named for the jockey who road Aristides across the Kentucky Derby’s first finish line, in the elegant Black Jockeys Lounge, where dinner is also served Thursday through Saturday.
-Riot Café pairs edgy art with coffee and sets the stage for conversations about social justice.
-Their sister location, The Limbo, is colorful, quirky tiki bar and lounge where dreamy tropical cocktails are served up with live entertainment nightly.
+Enjoy specialty cocktails, like the Oliver Lewis Old Fashioned, named for the jockey who rode Aristides across the Kentucky Derby’s first finish line, in the elegant Black Jockeys Lounge, where dinner is served Thursday through Saturday.
+CC's Kitchen is a lively eatery with a popular Sunday brunch & drag show.
+Safier Mediterranean Deli is a local favorite for lunch with many vegetarian options.